Updated: July 15, 2021

 Bottom Line: How Much CBD Do I Take?

 Circling back to our original question, “How much CBD do I take?”
-The answer: the ideal dosage of CBD is unique for each person.
+The answer: the ideal CBD dosage is unique for each person.
 But, we can recommend one dose of 25 mg CBD each day as a starting point, and monitoring your response over time.
-You will likely need to increase or decrease the dosage of CBD as needed to adjust for your specific needs and health and wellness goals.
+You will likely need to increase or decrease the CBD dosage as needed to adjust for your specific needs and health and wellness goals.

 About the Author